jundis/CWSlack-SlashCommands/README.md

 * [type] = Eitehr detailed, internal, or resolution.
 Also accepts d/i/r instead
 * [time] = Shorthand time, use digits then h or m to designate units.
 E.x.
 1.5h, 35m, 80m.
 NOT 1.5 hours, 35 minutes, etc
 * [note] = Any sentence to be used as the ticket note.

+/times report [user]

+* Accepts a username (direct CW or Slack mapped) and outputs their daily time information
+* If no user name is specified, it uses your Slack username as the target

+/times reportall

+* No input, just outputs a list of users who have entered time and their time information.

 ## cwslack-dbmanage.php